franco20122012/hacktiv8/phase1/week1/README.md

-# Hacktiv8 Phase 1 Week 1: Logic & Git Version Control
+# Hacktiv8 Phase 1 Week 2: Object-oriented Programming & MVC

-In this first week, we will get acquainted with JavaScript ES6, practice logic and Git version control.
+In this second week, we will get acquainted with OOP basics, MVC and database.

 :bulb: **Guidance:**
 - :notebook_with_decorative_cover: **Reference** is a material for your learning reference.
 In some readings, there is a direction that asks you to make something.
 Direction is more optional to help you.